-- FSH (Follicle-stimulating hormone) & LH (Luteinizing hormone) - FSH and LH stimulate the ovaries and testes to produce sex hormones such as testosterone, progesterone and estradiol and sperm production (in men).
-Both men and women have FSH and LH in their body where they serve to help control sex hormones.
+- FSH (Follicle-stimulating hormone) & LH (Luteinizing hormone) – FSH and LH stimulate the ovaries and testes to produce sex hormones such as testosterone, progesterone, and estradiol (22) and sperm production (in men).
+Both men and women have FSH and LH in their bodies which serve to help control sex hormones.

 - Prolactin – Stimulates the breasts to produce milk.

-- GH (Growth hormone) - Growth hormone helps to both grow and repair tissues in your body.
-Growth hormone during puberty helps the body grow and GH is hypothesized to play an important role in the aging process in adults.
+- GH (Growth hormone) – Growth hormone helps to both grow and repair tissues in your body.
+Growth hormone during puberty helps the body grow and GH is hypothesized to play an important role in the aging process in adults (24).

-Suppression of these hormones can be caused by trauma (seen in many people who have previously served in the military oversea's), infections, tumors, certain medications, extreme dieting and so on.
+Suppression of these hormones can be caused by trauma (seen in many people who have previously served in the military overseas (25)), infections, tumors, certain medications, extreme dieting, and so on (26).

 Any problem with your pituitary gland will often result in large changes to MANY hormones in your body.

 These pro-hormones can be easily assessed through routine blood work.

 The pineal gland is a small pinecone-shaped gland found near the center of your brain.

 It’s most well known for its secretion of melatonin (27) which is a hormone designed to help regulate your sleeping patterns and your circadian cycle.

 Chronic stress, exposure to blue light from computer screens, disturbances in other hormones, and travel can cause dysregulation in the secretion of melatonin.